splorp/npds-tracker-server/readme.md

 ### 0.0.3

-+ [VR] Fixed GET method - now returns DTD HTML 2.0 compliant pages
++ [VR] Fixed GET method so it returns DTD HTML 2.0 compliant pages
-+ [VR] Rewrote internal storage of records - is now good and extensible
++ [VR] Rewrote internal storage of records for extensibility
 + [VR] Now we store time client last checked and its status
-+ [VR] Implemented QueryMethod function for finding a record when we do a REGDN - could also use this method for an possible SRCH command later
++ [VR] Implemented QueryMethod function for finding a record when we do a REGDN (could also use this method for an possible SRCH command later)

 ### 0.0.2